SkylineCommunications/dataminer-docs-connectors/connector/doc/Lancier_Monitoring_PSC.md

 ## How to use

-Lancier Monitoring PSC is plug and play type of connector.
+Lancier Monitoring PSC is a plug-and-play type of connector.

 ### General Page

-General page is read only page which contain information about the system, configuration, compressor and tank information.
+The General page displays information about the system, configuration, compressor, and tank.

 ### Time Settings

-Time settings page allows the user to configure date and time settings of the device.
+On the Time Settings page, you can configure the date and time settings of the device.

 ### Operating Hours

-Operating Hours page allows the user to configure operating hours of the device.
+On the Operating Hours page, you can configure the operating hours of the device.